-Why use photogrammetry for surveying and mapping?
+Why use Photogrammetry for Surveying and Mapping?

 Photogrammetry incorporates remote sensing and accelerated photography to create accurate measurements that are capable of processing 2-dimensional photographs into 3-dimensional models.
-This unique ability of photogrammetry has produced an intense level of interest from a large collective of businesses, software, programs, and individuals.
+This unique ability of photogrammetry has produced an intense level of interest from a large collective of businesses, programs, and individuals.

 The ongoing evolution of drone technology has transformed the photogrammetry industry by rendering it accessible for a wide variety of individuals and interests.
 Once relegated for use by highly trained professionals, photogrammetry is now a user-friendly process.
 With drones becoming more and more affordable, consumers are able to use them as a vehicle for their photogrammetry projects.

-Pixprocessing is a cutting-edge photogrammetric software targeted at solving various challenges of surveying and facilitating multiple on-site and off-site work stages.
+Pixpro is a cutting-edge photogrammetric software targeted at solving various challenges of surveying and facilitating multiple on-site and off-site work stages.
 It offers innovative methods and provides the most efficient, sustainable and cost- effective surveying solutions.

 - Sparse point cloud;

 - Dense point cloud;

 With the processing complete, all the necessary analysis and calculations can be performed.